Attendance

 Late course registration

-You must complete all previously assigned readings and coursework to fully prepare to contribute to class discussions and engage in group work.
-For this reason, some instructors discourage late registration in their courses if group work or assignments are required during the first two weeks.
+You must complete all assigned readings and coursework to fully prepare to contribute to class discussions and engage in group work.
+Some instructors discourage late registration in their courses if group work or assignments are required during the first two weeks.

 Learn more about academic concession

-If your situation is related to an experience of sexual violence, you have the option of contacting UBC’s Sexual Violence Prevention and Response Office (SVPRO) (604 822 1588) who can assist you with your academic concession.
+Please know that if your absence is related to an experience of sexual violence, you have the option of contacting UBC’s Sexual Violence Prevention and Response Office (SVPRO) (604 822 1588) rather than OSAS.
+SVPRO can provide you with supports and resources, as well as assisting you with the academic concession process.

 Hide Menu